-Because they make business more accessible, personalised, and reactive to customers’ personal needs.
+Because they make businesses more accessible, personalized, and responsive to customers’ personal needs.
 It’s a win-win situation for both sides, as chatbots help you with conversion and increase your sales.

 But that’s not all.
 Building your own chatbot is also as easy as connecting the dots (literally).
 If you’d like to dig a little deeper, you can check out all the actions a chatbot may follow and download the free Tidio Chatbots Cheat Sheet.